exo-archives/aio-ecm-dms/patch/ECM-5209/readme.txt

     *  Added a if/else clause to check the vote and comment is shown or not

-Patch informations:
+Patch information:
 Patch files:
 ECM-5209.patch

 Tests to perform

-Tests performed at DevLevel ?
+Tests performed at DevLevel?
 *

-Tests performed at QA/Support Level ?
+Tests performed at QA/Support Level?
 *